 Set maximum number of redirection-followings allowed.
 If -L/--location is used, this option can be used to prevent curl from following redirections "in absurdum".
-By default, the limit is set to 50 redirections.
-Set this option to -1 to make it limitless.

 -0/--http1.0

 (HTTP) Forces curl to issue its requests using HTTP 1.0 instead of using its internally preferred: HTTP 1.1.